openedx/open-edx-proposals/oeps/oep-0034-bp-lint-amnesty.rst

 Context
 -------

-All software has bugs.
+All softwares have bugs.
 Linting can identify a subset of those bugs (and stylistic issues) statically before the code is merged to master or released to production.
 At edX, we strive to keep violations minimal or at zero, but for certain codebases, such as edx-platform, we have a large backlog of violations.
 We use a cap to limit adding new violations, but it must be updated manually, and so it only incrementally forces the number of violations down.
-We also disallow new code changes that introduce violations *in the lines that were changed*
+We also disallow new code changes that introduce violations *in the lines that were changed*.

 Certain violations are dependent on a context larger than just the line that the warning is on.
 For instance, a code change might delete a class